FrankStrieter/ng6-ivy/README.md

-#THIS IS NOT WORKING AS ESPECTED
+#THIS IS NOT WORKING AS EXPECTED

 Steps to reproduce the issue:
 - install dependencies `yarn`